yanhan/myvagrant/README.md

 You will need to uncomment that line after the first provision is done.
 A little troublesome I know.

+## ansible/roles/vagrant/vars/main.yml

+In the `ansible/roles/vagrant/vars/main.yml` file, you should modify this line:

+    host_user: philip

+to the actual username on the host machine where you'll running the Vagrant.

 ## Vagrant Up

 Now we are ready to initialize and provision the Vagrant.